 Summer Watering Tips

-Oklahoma summers are often long with hot temperatures, drying winds and minimal rainfall.
-Landscape plantings, especially those recently installed, are very susceptible to damage or death during the summer months due to lack of adequate soil moisture.
+Oklahoma summers are often long with hot temperatures, drying winds, and minimal rainfall.
+Landscape plantings, especially those installed in the past year, are very susceptible to damage or death during the summer months due to lack of adequate soil moisture.

 Immediately after planting, slowly water any plant from the top of the root ball until the soil is saturated.
 Later in the day, water a second time using Fertilome™ Root Stimulator to stimulate early root growth and stability.
 This is the only fertilizer your shrubs and trees will need for its first year and it should be applied every 2 weeks, even in winter, to promote healthy root growth.